KunalDJoshiCapstone/Capstone_Project/README.md

 Installation steps for running the program with your own custom data set and weight file obtained after training a new model:-
 1) Follow Steps 1) to 6) same as mentioned above.
-2) Create obj.zip folder containing your custom image dataset and anntation files.
+2) Create obj.zip folder containing your custom image dataset and annotation files.
 3) Follow steps 1) to 11) mentioned in the Google Colab notebook.